RamtinMoslemi/KAN-Papers/README.md

 Ali Mehrabian, Parsa Mojarad Adi, Moein Heidari, Ilker Hacihaliloglu

 **Abstract:**
 Implicit neural representations (INRs) use neural networks to provide continuous and resolution-independent representations of complex signals with a small number of parameters.
 However, existing INR models often fail to capture important frequency components specific to each task.
 To address this issue, in this paper, we propose a Fourier Kolmogorov Arnold network (FKAN) for INRs.
 The proposed FKAN utilizes learnable activation functions modeled as Fourier series in the first layer to effectively control and learn the task-specific frequency components.
 In addition, the activation functions with learnable Fourier coefficients improve the ability of the network to capture complex patterns and details, which is beneficial for high-resolution and high-dimensional data.
 Experimental results show that our proposed FKAN model outperforms three state-of-the-art baseline schemes, and improves the peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM) for the image representation task and intersection over union (IoU) for the 3D occupancy volume representation task, respectively.
+The code is available at github.com/Ali-Meh619/FKAN.